cultureweb/Building_a_REST_API_in_Node_with_express_and_PostgreSQL/README.md

-# Create a REST API : Project Setup with Express
+# Create a REST API

 In this tutorial we will create a new NodeJS project with express, body-parser and nodemon and get our server.js file ready to build a REST API.

+## Required

+Before installing, download and install Node.js.
+Node.js 0.10 or higher is required.

+# Part 1 : project Setup with Express

  This is part 1 of a series of tutorials on building a REST API in Node with express and PostgreSQL.

 Part 1 - Project Setup with Express
 Part 2 - PostgreSQL with KnexJS Setup